Our Wider Offer

 - Our playground

-- Our wider community
+- Our wider community such as residential homes and local parish events

 We provide our children with many performance opportunities throughout the course of the school year.
 Some of these include: